Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Carousel & Card Images

-* All carousel & Card images were provided by the label
+* All carousel & Card images were provided by the label who are the sole owners of the copyright.

 #### Videos

+* All videos were taken from the Bad Arts Entertainment youtube channel.

+* I considered using local video files for the video gallery but during implementation, website performance became noticable issue.

 #### Icons

 * All icons including social media, accordion plus/minus and product page's back button have all been sourced from [FontAwesome](https://www.fontawesome.com).

+#### External Images:

+In shop.html I have used 5 external images sourced from google images using the search term 'merch'.

 ## Existing Features